littlemuji/RCGAN/README.md

    `dataroot_IR`:  the path of infrared dataset for train or validation `dataroot_PF`:  the path of pre-fused dataset for train or validation

    More settings such as `n_workers`(threads), `batch_size` and other hy-parameters are set to default.
-You may modify them for your own sack.
+You may modify them for your own sake.

    <u>Tips:</u>